wandb/docs/docs/guides/hosting/hosting-options/saas_cloud.md

 For non enterprise users, data from both W&B and other W&B SaaS Cloud customers are stored in a shared cloud storage.
 That data stored in the shared cloud storage from both W&B and W&B SaaS Cloud customer are processed with shared cloud compute services.
 Depending on your pricing plan, you may be subject to storage limits if you use the default W&B managed storage bucket to store your files.

+### BYOB with secure storage connector
-For enterprise users, you can [bring your own bucket(BYOB) using the secure storage connector](../secure-storage-connector.md) to store files at the [Team level](../secure-storage-connector.md#configuration-options).
+For enterprise users, you can [bring your own bucket(BYOB) using the secure storage connector](../secure-storage-connector.md) to store artifacts and other sensitive data.
+Buckets are accessible at the [Team level](../secure-storage-connector.md#configuration-options).
 You can configure a single bucket for multiple teams or you can use separate buckets for different W&B Teams.
 For more information, see the [BYOB(Secure storage connector)](../secure-storage-connector.md).

 :::note
 W&B SaaS Cloud only supports BYOB at the [Team level](../secure-storage-connector.md#configuration-options).